Get News & Updates Directly To Your Inbox

 Over the past few decades, scientists have gained a better understanding of how addiction works.
 We now know it develops when pleasure centers in the brain get overwhelmed.
 If the brain is overwhelmed often enough, it begins to change and no longer functions like it should.

-These permanent changes can cause problems with focus, memory, learning, decision-making and judgement.
-Seeking drugs isn’t a conscious, rational decision.
+These permanent changes cause problems.
+Focus, memory, learning, decision-making and judgement are all affected.
+Drug misuse isn’t a conscious, rational decision.
 It’s a habit engrained in a rewired brain.
-An addict craves drugs even though they know it’s bad for them.
+A person with an addiction craves drugs even though they know they’re bad for them.

-Key to helping a loved one who is addicted to drugs or alcohol is remembering addiction as a brain disease, not a sign of weakness or poor character.
+Key to helping a loved one addicted to drugs or alcohol is remembering addiction is a brain disease, not a sign of weakness or poor character.

 3. Addiction is treatable.

-While addiction is treatable, most addicts can’t get sober without help.
-Treatment for drug misuse or alcoholism can occur in a variety of settings.
+Most addicts can’t get sober without help.
+Treatment for substance use disorders can occur in a variety of settings.
+Sometimes, it requires admission to a hospital.
 It may include medication, psychotherapy and family therapy.
-In certain circumstances, addiction treatment requires admission to a hospital.
-In all settings, the goal is to remove drugs or alcohol from a person’s life, and address the physical, psychological, emotional and social issues that contributed to drug misuse.
+In every setting, the goal is to remove drugs or alcohol from a person’s life.
+To do so, treatment must address the physical, psychological, emotional and social issues that trigger drug misuse.

 4. Teen ‘users’ are more likely to become grown-up addicts.